Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 How is food poisoning diagnosed?

-Your healthcare provider will ask you to describe your symptoms and list the foods you have eaten recently.
-He or she will ask when you last ate, and where you were.
-He or she will want to know if anyone who ate with you is also sick.
+Your healthcare provider will ask about your symptoms and the foods you have eaten recently.
+Your provider will ask when you last ate, and where you were.
+Your provider may want to know if anyone who ate with you is also sick.
 Your provider will examine your abdomen and check for signs of dehydration.
 Dehydration can happen if you have diarrhea or are vomiting.
 You may also need the following:

-- Blood tests may be used to check for bacteria or viruses that can cause food poisoning.
+- Blood tests check for bacteria or viruses that can cause food poisoning.
 They may also show if you are dehydrated.

 How is food poisoning treated?

 - Drink liquids as directed.
 You will need to drink liquids or an oral rehydrating solution (ORS) to prevent dehydration.
 An ORS contains a balance of water, salt, and sugar to replace body fluids lost during vomiting and diarrhea.
-Ask what kind of ORS to use, how much to drink, and where to get it.
+Ask which kind of ORS to use, how much to drink, and where to get it.

 - Eat bland foods.
 After you can keep an ORS down for 3 or 4 hours, eat something bland.
 Examples of bland foods are soup or broth with crackers.
 Follow a BRATT diet until you feel better.
 BRATT stands for bananas, rice, applesauce, toast, and tea.
 Do not have sugary drinks, caffeine, or alcohol.
-These may worsen your symptoms.
+These may increase your symptoms.
 A baby who has food poisoning should be breastfed as usual if he or she is still nursing.
-Do this to prevent him or her from becoming dehydrated.
+Do this to prevent the baby from becoming dehydrated.